rhyslwells/Data-Archive/content/standardised/Machine Learning Algorithms.md

 aliases:
 category:
 ---
- Machine learning algorithms are used to automate tasks, extract insights, and make more informed decisions.
+ Machine learning [[Algorithms]] are used to automate tasks, extract insights, and make more informed decisions.

 Choosing the right algorithm for a specific problem involves understanding the task, the characteristics of the data, and the strengths and limitations of different algorithms.
 # [[Supervised Learning]]